Monday, August 3, 2020

 Question: Which classic board game is honored on April 13th?

-Bonus Question: What is the is the highest-scoring Scrabble move ever made?
+Bonus Question: What is the highest-scoring Scrabble movie ever made?

 Bonus Answer: This is the Highest-Scoring Scrabble Move Ever

 eNewsletter: We Miss You!

 Friday, February 28, 2020

 Question: Can you name the team that has won 10 out of 12 Titles from 1964-1975?
 Bonus Question: What was the name of the coach who led this winning team?

 eNewsletter: 4 Ways To Get Your Groove On

 Question: Which player was named MVP of Super Bowl IV?

 Answer: Len Dawson became the fourth consecutive winning quarterback to be named Super Bowl MVP.
 He completed 12 of 17 passes for 142 yards and one touchdown, with one interception.
 Bonus: What was Len Dawson’s jersey number?
 Bonus Answer: 16.
 Check out our football and other sports-related books, games, and more!

 eNewsletter: Get YOUR Game On At The Library